Minnetonka’s police and fire facilities are receiving a major upgrade to address the city’s safety and security needs.

 - Fences will be installed this week to secure the site in advance of construction.

-- Construction begins with tree removal Tuesday, March 3 and Wednesday, March 4.
+- Construction begins with tree removal in early March.
 Wood from the removed trees will be reclaimed and used in the new facility.

 - Grading will follow tree removal and will last approximately one month.